 Preparing for NCLEX will lead students in the final semester of the pre-licensure nursing program to systematically work through NCLEX preparation resources.
-There will be an emphasis on practice of NCLEX style questions, review of results, and remediation of discovered areas of weakness.
+There will be an emphasis on the practice of NCLEX style questions, review of results, and remediation of discovered areas of weakness.
 Online format with weekly asynchronous assignments.
 Prerequisite: NUR 200 and NUR 230.
-Co-requisite: NUR 240.
+Co-requisite: NUR 240, NUR 244, NUR 246.

-NUR 245 Mental Health Nursing (4)
+NUR 244 Family Nursing (4)

-Introduction to the concepts of mental health nursing of patients across the lifespan.
-Wellness, prevention, health maintenance and health restoration of mental health are emphasized.
-Clinical experience is provided in an acute care setting and a variety of community mental health settings.
-Three hours of lecture and three hours of clinical experience per week.
-Pre-requisite: BIO 171, ENG 112 or WRI 118, PSY 110, and NUR 110; Co-requisite BIO 172, PSY 215/SW 315, and NUR 120.
+Introduction to nursing care of women and newborns, within a family experiencing pregnancy and birth.
+Emphasis is placed upon wellness, prevention, health maintenance, and health restoration.
+Clinical experience is provided in community and acute care settings.
+Three hours of lecture and three hours of clinical experience.

+Pre-requisite: NUR 200, NUR 230; Co-requisite: NUR 240, 241, 246.